London GAA: County team

 London has a strong hurling tradition.
 It claims consistently good results in the National Hurling League.
 As a mid-table Division 2 side, London is actually placed above half the counties of Ireland, in strong contrast to the county's role as whipping boys in the other Gaelic sport of football (see London's record in football).

 The county won the 1901 All-Ireland Senior Hurling Championship (SHC).
 In the 1973 All-Ireland SHC, a London team that included six Galwaymen defeated Galway by a scoreline of 4–7 to 3–5 in the All-Ireland SHC quarter-final at Ballinasloe.
 Galwaymen Frank Canning and Lennie Burke scored three of the goals against their old county.

 London won five All-Ireland B Championships between 1985 and 1995.

 London won the inaugural Nicky Rackard Cup in 2005, defeating Louth's hurlers by 15 points in the final.
 London won the 2011 Nicky Rackard Cup, defeating Louth in the final.
 London won the 2012 Christy Ring Cup, defeating Wicklow by a scoreline of 4–18 to 1–17.
 This gained the county promotion to the 2013 All-Ireland SHC.
 In the 2014 All-Ireland SHC, London finished bottom of the preliminary group after being beaten by Westmeath in the final game of the round robin stage in Mullingar, and the county was relegated back to the Christy Ring Cup for the 2015 season.

 Ladies' football

 History

 Ladies' football in London has mirrored the growth seen in Ireland, where it is the fastest growing ladies' game.
 In London Parnells were senior champions and Fulham Irish were Junior champions for 2010.
 Many clubs now have ladies' teams.
-Senior teams are Thomas McCurtains GAA, Parnells, Kerry Kingdom Gaels, Fr Murphys, Holloway Gaels and Taras.
+Senior teams are Thomas McCurtains GAA, Parnells, Kerry Kingdom Gaels, Fr.
+Murphy's, Holloway Gaels and Taras.
 Junior teams in London 2010 were Fulham Irish, Clonbony, Taras (Junior), Claddagh Gaels (Luton) and Dulwich Harps.
 In 2011, St Anthonys (Reading) joined the Junior ranks.

 London have the following achievements in ladies' football.